Canadian Fire Rescue College

 BCWS S100 Training Program:

-This training is intended for anyone who intends to fight wildfires in BC.
+This training is intended for anyone who plans to fight wildfires in BC.
 The S100 certification is the standard required for BC Type III Wildland Firefighters, and graduates of this program have the basic qualifications necessary to pursue a wildland firefighter career at this level.

 This program is exempt from licensing.